Introduction

 When I returned home and began preparing for my class in earnest I decided to simply do audio recordings and I think this worked out for the best.
 I certainly fumbled through the first through scripts.
 I was unsure of the conventions for the genre.
 I was lucky enough to naturally stumble upon a few guidelines that are recommended for doing education podcasts.

 Time Length: This is perhaps the most crucial aspect.
 I did not want to impose too much information on my students, I wanted to give them just enough basic facts that they could immediately begin applying the concept to the readings and then develop a better understanding of it through their own investigation.
 The first threshold concept I scripted and recorded was “material culture,” and it ended up being four minutes and twenty seconds long.
-I had not set a time limit, this was just naturally how long it took me to write and then say the things I though needed to be introduced.
+I had not set a time limit, this was just naturally how long it took me to write and then say the things I thought needed to be introduced.
 Overall, my shortest podcast was just less than 3 minutes and my longest was just over 5 minutes.
 One study (by Cheung On Tam) tabulated this chart for student preferred podcast lengths:

 Clearly, going over the 5 minute mark was not problematic, though much of what I’ve read suggests keeping the length to about 10 minutes, if not even shorter at 6-8 minutes.
 Clearly, script writing ability will determine if listeners pay attention for longer.